bugo99iot/python_minimal/README.md

 2) Avoid any practical usage.
 3) Facilitate exhistential awakening/confuse the user.

+# Example
+Add...

 # Contributions
 External contributions are well welcome.

+# Disclaimer
+You may not fully understand some of the codes unless you love daschund dogs OR you are my girlfriend.
+Or both.

 # Code Quality